 On July 5, 2021, Zhang revealed his ambition for Sinopec Group to play a much larger role in the development of China's CCUS industry with his announcement that the company had begun construction of China's largest CCUS project (1 million tons) in Shandong province and that the project is expected to go into production by the end of 2021.
-The project will capture CO2 produced by the company's Qilu refinery during a hydrogen-making process and inject it into the Shengli oil field to enhance oil production.
-According to Sinopec Group, over the next 15 years, the project will inject 10.68 million tons of CO2 into the oil field and increase oil production by around 2.97 million tons (about 4,000 bpd).
+266 The project will capture CO_2 produced by the company's Qilu refinery during a hydrogen-making process and inject it into the Shengli oil field to enhance oil production.
+According to Sinopec Group, over the next 15 years, the project will inject 10.68 million tons of CO_2 into the oil field and increase oil production by around 2.97 million tons (about 4,000 bpd).
+267

 Comments by Zhang make it clear that the Qilu-Shengli CCUS project intends to lay the groundwork for the construction of additional, large-scale CCUS projects in China by Sinopec Group and other companies by providing engineering experience and technical data.
-Zhang said that during the 14th Five-Year Plan period, Sinopec Group will construct additional megaton projects that will capture $CO_2$ from the company's refineries and petrochemical plants in Jiangsu and inject it into the company's Jiangsu and Huadong oil fields.
+Zhang said that during the 14th Five-Year Plan period, Sinopec Group will construct additional megaton projects that will capture ${\rm CO_2}$ from the company's refineries and petrochemical plants in Jiangsu and inject it into the company's Jiangsu and Huadong oil fields.
+Zhang Sinopec Group will capture CO2 from the company's Jiangsu and Huadong oil fields.